 “We’ve fallen short on service because of technical issues”: But customer service has little to do with technical issues; in fact, one of the virtues of having people who are trained and invested in a company is that when technology or anything gives you problems, you can easily and quickly adapt to new challenges as they present themselves.

 Guyardo underscored that the reason he compared insurance to a smartphone launch was that a smartphone launch was something he felt the average pet owner would be able to relate to.
 That seems reasonable if the product being compared to the smartphone isn’t someone’s pet unable to access health care.

-The truth is, if you understand the business the way Trupanion’s leadership seems to understand it, you know intrinsically that a smartphone launch has absolutely nothing to do with pet insurance unless you do not yet have any people or pets counting on your services.
+Yet, if these leaders understood the business the way Trupanion’s seem to understand it, they would know intrinsically that a smartphone launch has absolutely nothing to do with pet insurance unless you do not yet have any people or pets counting on your services.
 And that’s the only stage where it would have made sense not to have 24/7 live customer support–before a launch; before you have customers.

 In an earlier call, Shallow, the company spokeswoman, had more to add about Guyardo’s smartphone analogy, namely that our request for them to elaborate on what they meant by it was “ridiculous.”

 This reporter reminded Ms. Shallow that it was not The Canine Review’s analogy.
 It was Guyardo’s analogy in Guyardo’s letter to Petplan customers (one of whom was upset enough about it to email it to us) and that it was Guyardo who made the comparison.
 We were simply asking him to explain it, which he did.